marijnh/Eloquent-JavaScript/06_object.md

 Usually a method needs to do something with the object it was called on.
-When a function is called as a method—looked up as a property and immediately called, as in _object.method()_—the binding called `this` in its body will point at the object that it was called on.
+When a function is called as a method—looked up as a property and immediately called, as in `object.method()`—the binding called `this` in its body automatically points at the object that it was called on.

 ```{includeCode: "top_lines:6", test: join}
 function speak(line) {